Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Algebraic Preliminaries

-In bordered Floer theory, it is always possible to choose (often canonically) a set of generators for each $A_\infty$-module or type $D$ structure, and assign an idempotent of $\sla(\slz)$ to each generator, so that the tensor products over $\mathbb{F}_2$ in (\ref{eq:typeastreq}) and (\ref{eq:typedstreq}) can be replaced by tensor products over $\mathbf{k}$, the vector space over $\mathbb{F}_2$ generated by the idempotents of $\sla(\slz)$.
-Intuitively, idempotents are required to match in all algebra actions and in generators of tensor products.
+In bordered Floer theory, the ground ring $\mathbf{k}$ is the direct sum of copies of $\mathbb{F}_2$, one for each indecomposable idempotent in $\sla(\slz)$.
+For each dg-algebra $\sla(\slz)$ and each $A_\infty$-module or type $D$ structure, it is always possible to choose (often canonically) a set of generators over $\mathbb{F}_2$, such that each generator $\mathbf{x}$ has an indecomposable idempotent $i(\mathbf{x})$ satisfying $\mathbf{x} = i(\mathbf{x})\mathbf{x}$.
+Intuitively, we can think of algebras and modules as generated over $\mathbb{F}_2$, but each generator has an idempotent, such that idempotents are required to match in algebra actions and in structure equations like (\ref{eq:typeastreq}) and (\ref{eq:typedstreq}).

-Given a right $A_\infty$-module $\mathcal{M}_A$ and a left type $D$ structure $^A\mathcal{N}$, the box tensor product $\mathcal{M}_A\boxtimes\tensor[^A]{\mathcal{N}}{}$ is a chain complex whose underlying vector space is $M\otimes_{\mathbf{k}} N$, and whose differential is given by:
+Given a right $A_\infty$-module $\mathcal{M}_A$ and a left type $D$ structure $^A\mathcal{N}$, the box tensor product $\mathcal{M}_A\boxtimes\tensor[^A]{\mathcal{N}}{}$ is a chain complex whose underlying vector space is $M\otimes N$, and whose differential is given by:

-Here $\delta^k:N\to A^{\otimes k}\otimes N$ is given by applying $\delta^1$ repeatedly on the $N$ factor for $k$ times.
+Here $\delta^k:N\to A^{\otimes k}\otimes N$ is given by applying $\delta^1$ repeatedly on the $N$ factor $k$ times, while applying the identity map on all $A$ factors at each step.
 The sum in (\ref{eq:boxtensordef}) is finite under certain boundedness conditions on $\mathcal{M}_A$ and $^A\mathcal{N}$.
-In bordered Floer theory, they correspond to admissability conditions on the Heegaard diagrams (see \cite[Section 2.4 and 4.4]{LOT08}).
+In bordered Floer theory, these boundedness conditions correspond to admissability conditions on the Heegaard diagrams (see \cite[Sections 2.4 and 4.4]{LOT08}).

 There are analogous definitions for bimodules, and the box tensor products between them.
 They are given in detail in \cite{LOT10a}.
-We will just note that each generator of the bimodules will have two idempotents, one for each algebra action.
+Given dg-algebras $A$ and $A'$, a right $A_\infty$-bimodule $\mathcal{M}_{A,A'}$ over $A$ and $A'$ is a module $M$ over $\mathbf{k}$ with structure maps A type $\mathit{DA}$ structure (or bimodule) $^A\mathcal{N}_{A'}$ over $A$ and $A'$ is a module $N$ over $\mathbf{k}$ with structure maps Finally, a type $\mathit{DD}$ structure (or bimodule) $^{A,A'}\mathcal{N}$ over $A$ and $A'$ is a module $N$ over $\mathbf{k}$ with structure maps In each case, the structure maps satisfy a structure equation analogous to Equations (\ref{eq:typeastreq}) and (\ref{eq:typedstreq}).
+Note each generator of the bimodules has two idempotents, one for each algebra action.
+Also, we used the notational convention of writing each dg-algebra on the side it acts on, with superscripts indicating type $D$ action, and subscripts indicating $A_\infty$ (or type $A$) action.

+For any module or bimodule $\mathcal{M}$, we denote its opposite by $\overline{\mathcal{M}}$ (see \cite[Definition 2.2.31]{LOT10a}).
+Taking the opposite switches the side of all algebra actions (or equivalently, replacing action of an algebra $A$ by its opposite $A^{\mathrm{opp}}$).

 In all examples of chain complexes and modules that we will encounter in this paper, there is a canonical choice of generators of the underlying vector space.
 In such cases, we can describe the differentials or structure maps as a sum of \emph{arrows}.
 For chain complexes, the differential is a sum of arrows $\mathbf{x}\to\mathbf{y}$, where $\mathbf{x}$ and $\mathbf{y}$ are generators of the chain complex.
 The arrow maps $\mathbf{x}$ to $\mathbf{y}$, and all other generators to zero.
 Similarly, the structure map of a left type $D$ module over $A$ is a sum of arrows $\mathbf{x}\to a\otimes\mathbf{y}$, where $\mathbf{x}$ and $\mathbf{y}$ are generators of the module, and $a$ is a generator of $A$.
 The structure map of a right $A_\infty$-module over $A$ is a sum of arrows of the form $m_{1,i}(\mathbf{x},a_1,\dots,a_i)\to\mathbf{y}$, where $\mathbf{x}$ and $\mathbf{y}$ are generators of the module, and $a_1,\dots,a_i$ are generators of $A$.
 This terminology extends in a straightforward way to the various types of bimodules.